Lord Hanuman. Mukha-Dinajpur

 SHIPPING AND DELIVERY CHARGES

-• Our standard charges for any product is INR 100.
+- Our standard charges for any product is INR 100.
 In case of bulk orders please request a quote from our team by filling up the form given in Contact page of the website.
 We will get back to you soon.
 Please mention in details about your query along with your Full Name, Phone Number and Email.

 Tribal Story

 The location of these Patachitra Shilpi or artists falls in a place, popularly known as Jangal Mahal in West Bengal.
 The area is home to a number of indigenous tribes like Santhals, Vills, Mundas.
 The paintings, for obvious reasons, depict the tribal culture.
 One such example by Nazra Chitrakar, who learnt the art from her older generations and is now passing it on to her successors.
-A depiction of a tribal marriage ceremony is beautifully borne by this painting.
+This one depicts the daily life and chores of the tribal people where the men are sleeping while the women are fetching water.